Apr 16, 2025

 How to Ask Clients for an Upfront Payment?

 Let's cut to the chase—running a service business without proper payment protection is like jumping out of a plane without a parachute.
 An upfront payment is simply money in the bank before you deliver your services.
-For Shopify merchants selling services, it's not just a nice-to-have; it's essential armor that protects your business while showing clients you mean business.
-This payment structure creates a two-way street of commitment that benefits everyone involved.

-The numbers don't lie—A Timely blog post finds that service businesses requiring a booking deposit saw no-show rates drop by 55%.
+A Timely blog post finds that service businesses requiring a booking deposit saw no-show rates drop by 55%.
 That's a game-changer for small businesses.

-Different Types of Upfront Payments
+What are the Types of Upfront Payments?

 Full Upfront Payment